smartgh0/learningGithub001/README.md

 # learningGithub001

-This is the description for the readme file
+This is the description for the readme file for the project